livebg/smailer/README.md

 ### Generate and run the migration

-To create the tables needed by Smailer to operate, run the `smailer_migration` generator after installing the Gem.
+To create the tables needed by Smailer to operate, run the `smailer:migration` generator after installing the Gem.
 For Rails 3, you can do this:

-	rails g smailer_migration
+	rails g smailer:migration

 For Rails 2.x projects, use `script/generate smailer_migration`.